nuuuwan/news_lk3_data/README.md

 The Airport Police have arrested an airport employee who had allegedly opened the luggage of passengers arriving at Bandaranaike International Airport (BIA) in Katunayake and stole items from them.

-The suspect, an employee of SriLankan Airlines who works in the baggage storage terminal, had secretly entered the unit where the passenger luggage of a flight that arrived at Katunayake Airport from Malaysia on September 23, opened passengers’ luggage, and stole items.
-The incident was recorded on CCTV cameras.
+The suspect, an employee in the baggage handling section, had reportedly secretly entered the storage area where the passenger luggage of a flight that arrived at the airport from Malaysia on September 23.

+CCTV cameras had reportedly captured him opening luggage belonging to passengers and stealing items from inside of them.

-The arrest was made after officers from SriLankan Airlines’ investigative officers  observed the camera footage and reported the suspect to the Katunayake Airport Police.
+The arrest was made after investigative officers from the airport had observed the camera footage and reported the suspect to the Katunayake Airport Police.

-SriLankan Airlines and Katunayake Airport had received complaints about missing items from passengers’ luggage for some time, and due to their vigilance, the employee was apprehended.
+The Katunayake Airport had received complaints about missing items from passengers’ luggage for some time, and due to their vigilance, the employee was apprehended.

 ◼️